MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 ---
 title: "Update a Common Data Model data source to use Delta tables"
-description: "Update Common Data Model tables in Azure Data Lake to Delta format in Customer Insights - Data." ms.date: 04/17/2024 ms.topic: how-to
+description: "Learn how to convert Common Data Model tables in Azure Data Lake to Delta format in Customer Insights - Data." ms.date: 04/17/2024 ms.topic: how-to
 author: Scott-Stabbert